taurusilver7/spotify-2.0/README.md

 > Spotify API for fetching playlists from the genuine article and control music playback
 > Persistant user login with nextauth and spotify authentication service. (including accessing & refreshing oAuth JWT tokens)
 > tailwind css for a responsive UI styling.
-> Fetch Spotify Playlists + Control Music playback with the Spotify API
-> User authentication with Spotify + NextAuth to persist user's logged in state!
-(Including how to use access & refresh oAuth JWT tokens)
-> Style an awesome responsive UI with Tailwind CSS
-> Learn how to use Next.js 12 Middleware to handle authenticated user access!
+> Next.js v.12.0.0 middleware to handle authenticated user access
 > Learn how to use Recoil for state management (when switching playlists and songs)!

 # Next.js + Tailwind CSS Example